FRS History 1980-1989

 Underlying idea: 'a Balance between Music & Info'.
 Peter V. explains….

 “Our main idea was that there had to be something for everyone.
-The average SW Sun morning DX-er is not only interested in music, he's also keen in hearing information.
-So we thought it would be a good idea to have a continuous variation in the programme offer between those two and keep them in balance with each other.
+The average SW Sunday morning DX-er is not only interested in music, he's also keen in getting information.
+So we thought it would be a good idea to have a continuous variety in the programme offer keeping music & info in balance with each other.
 Of course this was more or less already the case in our old programming but we wanted to add that little extra.”

-Main changes were a number of new programmes & new programme ideas and brandnew jingles, ordered from famous UK based Alfasound.
-FRS also introduced a slogan: 'FRS-Holland, Just a Bit Different' (click on jingle).
-The new schedule was as follows:
+Main changes were a number of new programmes & new programme ideas as well as brandnew jingles, ordered from famous UK based Alfasound.
+FRS also introduced a slogan: 'FRS-Holland, Just a Bit Different' [click on jingle].
+The new schedule is shown in the table and this programme concept would become very familiar among SW listeners.
+No less than 6 hours of non stop Sunday entertainment.

 10.45 FRS Gold- Barry Stephens